Download This Sample

 John F. Kennedy was the 35th President of the United States of America.
 His presidency ran from 1961 until his assassination in 1963.
 He was a known civil rights activist and charismatic political leader who led both the naval blockade in Cuba and Space Race against the Soviets.

-See the fact file below for more information on John F. Kennedy or alternatively download our comprehensive worksheet pack to utilise within the classroom or home environment.
+See the fact file below for more information on the John F. Kennedy or alternatively, you can download our 21-page John F. Kennedy worksheet pack to utilise within the classroom or home environment.

-- John Fitzgerald Kennedy was born on May 29, 1917 in Brookline, Massachusetts.
+- John Fitzgerald Kennedy (a.k.a.
+Jack) was born on May 29, 1917 in Brookline, Massachusetts.
 Both of his parents were from the clan of wealthy Irish Catholic Boston families.
-His grandparents’ professions included banker, liquor trader and politician.
+His grandparents’ professions included banker, liquor trader, and politician.
 He was the son of Rose Elizabeth Fitzgerald, a socialite, and Joseph Kennedy Sr., a successful banker.

-- The Kennedy children were raised under the political eye.
+- The Kennedy children were raised in the political eye.
 His brother Robert became an Attorney General while his sister Eunice founded the Special Olympics.

 - Physically, Jack became chronically ill during his childhood which lasted to adolescence.
 This almost resulted in him dropping out of school.